Elements code tutorial

 Notice that the default “bitcoin” asset has a token hex but that the token amount is 0, meaning that it cannot be reissued.
 This can be changed by setting the initialreissuancetokens parameter to a non-zero amount when you first initialize a chain.

 Confirm the transaction:

 e1-cli generatetoaddress 1 $ADDRGEN1

 Then wait a few seconds before having Bob’s wallet list its view of the asset issuances:

-Bob’s wallet isn’t aware of the issuance, so we’ll import the address into his wallet:
+Bob’s wallet isn’t aware of the issuance transaction’s details, so we’ll import an address that was part of the issuance transaction output into his wallet as watch-only.

 The asset amount and the token amount are both blinded and shown as -1: